mradul-001/verba/assignments/README.md

 Here are some points that might help you:

-1. If you are using google colab for doing this assignment (which you should), you can use the following steps to directly download the dataset from kaggle:
+1. If you are using google colab for doing this assignment (which you are advised to do), you can use the following steps to directly download the dataset from kaggle:
     - Download the dataset:
         ```bash
         !kaggle datasets download -d lakshmi25npathi/imdb-dataset-of-50k-movie-reviews